AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

 massaging (changing the generated files) or wrapping (calling the generated files from a higher level interface).
 For example, numbers bound from C to Ada are only standard numbers where user-defined types may be desirable.
-C uses a lot of by-pointer parameters which may be better to be replaced by other parameter modes, etc.
+C uses a lot of by-pointer parameters which may be better replaced by other parameter modes, etc.

 However, the automatic binding generator helps having a starting point which ensures compatibility of the Ada and the C code.